-Wetlands 101 is a four-part video series for local government planners, especially those working in small jurisdictions with no technical wetland support staff.
-With two videos completed, the series is intended to provide the basic tools that planners need to:
+Wetlands 101 is an introduction to wetlands for local government planners, especially those working in small jurisdictions with no technical wetland support staff.
+The training series is intended to provide the basic tools that planners need to:

 For each wetland indicator such as hydrology, soils, and vegetation, we also discuss how to review the corresponding portion of the wetland delineation form.